from pathlib import Path

 # Precompute content features, style features, and style gram matrices.

-content_features = get_features(content, model, CONTENT_LAYERS_DEFAULT)
+= get_features(content, model, CONTENT_LAYERS_DEFAULT)

-style_features = get_features(style, model, STYLE_LAYERS_DEFAULT)
+content_features = get_features(style, model, STYLE_LAYERS_DEFAULT)

-style_grams = {layer: gram_matrix(style_features[layer]) for layer in style_features}
+= {layer: gram_matrix(style_features[layer]) for layer in style_features} style_grams

 Next, we will use Adam optimizer, where we specify that only target image \(\vec{x}\) is considered for optimization.

-optimizer = optim.Adam([target], lr=LEARNING_RATE)
+= optim.Adam([target], lr=LEARNING_RATE) optimizer

 The final step of NST is to transfer style using everything we’ve implemented.
-We extract feature maps, compute total loss, perform steps using gradient descent, and repeat the process N_EPOCHS times.
-Gradient changes will apply only to the target image.
+We extract feature maps, compute total loss, perform steps using gradient descent, and repeat the process N_EPOCHS

-To notably enhance NST speed, I utilized mixed precision with the unique bfloat16 found in newer hardware.
+found in newer hardware.
 Traditional half-precision float16 doesn’t yield the same results.
 I’ve tested it.
 Probably because of the issue with gradient scaling.

-pbar = tqdm(range(N_EPOCHS))
+= tqdm(range(N_EPOCHS))

 for _ in pbar: